awsdocs/amazon-cloudfront-developer-guide/doc_source/header-caching.md

 + Forward a whitelist of headers that you specify\.
 CloudFront caches your objects based on the values in all of the specified headers\.
 CloudFront also forwards the headers that it forwards by default, but it caches your objects based only on the headers that you specify\.
 + Forward only the default headers\.
 In this configuration, CloudFront doesn't cache your objects based on the values in the request headers\.

-For the current limit on the number of headers that you can whitelist for each cache behavior, see [Amazon CloudFront Limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_cloudfront) in the *Amazon Web Services General Reference*\.
+For the current limit on the number of headers that you can whitelist for each cache behavior, see [Amazon CloudFront Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_cloudfront) in the *Amazon Web Services General Reference*\.
 To request a higher limit, go to [https://console\.aws\.amazon\.com/support/home\#/case/create?issueType=service\-limit\-increase&limitType=service\-code\-cloudfront\-distributions](https://console.aws.amazon.com/support/home#/case/create?issueType=service-limit-increase&limitType=service-code-cloudfront-distributions)\.

-For information about using the CloudFront console to update a distribution so CloudFront forwards headers to the origin, see [Viewing and Updating Distributions](HowToUpdateDistribution.md)\.
-For information about using the CloudFront API to update an existing web distribution, see [PUT Distribution Config](http://docs.aws.amazon.com/cloudfront/latest/APIReference/PutConfig.html) in the *Amazon CloudFront API Reference*\.
+For information about using the CloudFront console to update a distribution so CloudFront forwards headers to the origin, see [Updating a Distribution](HowToUpdateDistribution.md)\.
+For information about using the CloudFront API to update an existing web distribution, see [PUT Distribution Config](https://docs.aws.amazon.com/cloudfront/latest/APIReference/PutConfig.html) in the *Amazon CloudFront API Reference*\.

 ## Selecting the Headers to Base Caching On<a name="header-caching-web-selecting"></a>